SITUATION:

 Connected Care recommends the following when checking the settings on a Trilogy 200 ventilator:

-7. Review the AboutKidsHealth Tracheostomy and Ventilation manual and video about checking settings and alarms on the Trilogy 200 ventilator.
+- Review the AboutKidsHealth Tracheostomy and Ventilation manual and the video below about checking settings and alarms on the Trilogy 200 ventilator.